DataDog/datadog-operator/docs/datadog_agent_profiles.md

 ## Overview

 DatadogAgentProfiles (DAPs), also known as profiles, can be created to override certain Operator settings that were set in a DatadogAgent (DDA) on a subset of nodes.
-Currently, it is possible to override the node agent container resource settings using a DAP.
+The [Supported Settings](#supported-settings) table lists which settings can be overridden and the minimum Operator versions for each.
 While multiple DAPs can be applied to a cluster, each DAP must target a different subset of nodes so the DAPs do not conflict with each other.

 Example: